Werner Reichardt Centre for Integrative Neuroscience

 The Werner Reichardt Centre for Integrative Neuroscience (CIN) is the common platform for systems neuroscience at the University of Tübingen in Germany.
 It was installed as a cluster of excellence within the framework of the Excellence Initiative in 2007/2008.
-About 90 scientists with their research groups – 21 of which are currently supported with excellence initiative funds – form the CIN's membership.
+About 90 scientists with their research groups – 21 of which are supported with excellence initiative funds – form the CIN's membership.
 The focus of their work is on basic research in systems neurobiology.
-Based on an interdisciplinary and integrative approach, it encompasses projects rooted in biology, medicine, physics, computer science and engineering as well as cognition and neurophilosophy.
+Based on an interdisciplinary and integrative approach, it encompasses projects rooted in biology, medicine, physics, computer science and engineering, as well as cognition and neurophilosophy.

 The namesake Werner Reichardt pioneered research into the fundamental principles of vision and information processing.

 History

-The CIN was successfully applied for as a cluster of excellence starting during the second part of the Excellence Initiative's first round (application: 2006/2007; projects commencing 1 November 2007).
+The CIN was applied for as a cluster of excellence starting during the second part of the Excellence Initiative's first round (application: 2006/2007; projects commencing 1 November 2007).
 It was officially inaugurated on 8 December 2008.
 At the cluster's foundation, 25 principal investigators (PIs) were joined by another 23 founding members.
 The CIN is intended as a common platform for exchange, coordination and cooperation within the Tübingen neuroscience community.
 It has dynamically developed its membership, which now encompasses about 90 Tübingen-based neuroscientists chosen based on scientific criteria.

 When the Excellence Initiative entered its second round (application: 2010/2011; projects commencing 1 November 2012), the CIN applied for and received a five-year extension of funding and support.
 In that year, the University of Tübingen also successfully applied for Excellence Initiative support with its institutional strategy and research school.

 Ever since it moved in in early 2012 (official opening ceremony: 14 May 2012), the CIN has been at home in a building of its own on the Tübingen University Hospital's Schnarrenberg campus.
 It is situated next to institutions that are neighbours topologically as well as scientifically, nestled in between the Hertie Institute for Clinical Brain Research (HIH) on one side and the German Center for Neurodegenerative Diseases (DZNE) on the other.
 Before it moved into its current building, the CIN was installed in a building of the Tübingen-Reutlingen Technology Park, in close proximity to the Tübingen Max Planck campus.

 Since its inception, the CIN has been headed by its spokesman, the neurobiologist Prof Dr Peter Thier, who is also director of the Department of Cognitive Neurology at the Center for Neurology/Hertie Institute for Clinical Brain Research at Tübingen University Hospital.